 Värtaverket, Biomass Power Plant

-Värtaverket is surrounded by industrial, office and recreational areas.
-The major extension must show consideration for its neighbours and respect the presence of a number of protected oak trees and the function of the area as a fauna path between the northern and southern parts of Djurgården, a natural area that blends into Stockholm proper.
+Värtaverket is surrounded by industrial, office, residential and recreational areas.
+This major extension was required to show consideration for its neighbours, and respect the presence of a number of protected oak trees and the function of the area as a fauna path between the northern and southern parts of Djurgården – a scenic area that blends into Stockholm proper.

-The part of the plant which rises above the ground is covered in a well-insulated, noise-absorbing façade, which is structurally, functionally and financially optimized.
-The façade is wrapped in curved brick slats, which may be regarded as a subtle nod to the fine, old industrial buildings on the site – many of which have major architectural value – and provide the technical facility with a warm, burgundy glow.
-The brick slats serve as vertical shutters, covering the exterior of the technical facility and allowing for adjustable and flexible positioning of the necessary openings in the underlying building envelope.
+The building is wrapped in curved brick slats, which may be regarded as a subtle nod to the fine, old industrial buildings on the site and endow the technical facility with a warm, tactile finish.
+The brick slats cover the exterior of the technical facility and allow for adjustable and flexible positioning of the necessary openings in the underlying building envelope.

 It was necessary to find alternatives to having fuel delivered by truck.
 Thus, parts of the production plant are placed in subterranean volumes, and fuel is delivered via tunnels, direct from the nearby Värtahamnen harbour.
 The overground part of the building is covered in a well-insulated, noise-absorbing façade which is structurally, functionally and financially optimized.

 The project has been developed and designed in collaboration with Urban Design, Stockholm.

 Photos: Gottlieb Paludan Architects / Urban Design